Rahulnisanth/DSAs-C/README.md

 # beginner_array_ADT

-  ~ Beginer level Array ADT program in C.
+  ~ Beginner level Array ADT program in C.

   ~ Methods used : Structures and Pointer.